hejohns/gradescope-utils/README.md

 - `cpan IO::Prompter`
 - `cpan Capture::Prompter`
 - `cpan IPC::Run`
+- or whenever you get the "you may need to install the FOO::BAR module" message

 `gu` itself doesn't strictly need these, but so many of the other scripts do,